Kathy Charmaz: Academic career

 In 1968, Charmaz was accepted into the first cohort of the new Doctoral Program in Sociology at the University of California, San Francisco (UCSF).
 At that time, it was a general sociology program, and half of her peers were interested in urban sociology.
-In contrast, Charmaz’s interests were in medical sociology, social psychology, and sociological theory.
+In contrast, Charmaz's interests were in medical sociology, social psychology, and sociological theory.
 Her program included six courses of qualitative analysis.
 She worked primarily with Anselm Strauss, her dissertation chair, and Barney Glaser, the founders of grounded theory research.
-Charmaz received her PhD in sociology in 1973, with a dissertation titled, Time and Identity: The shaping of selves of the chronically ill.
+Charmaz received her PhD in sociology in 1973, with a dissertation titled Time and Identity: The shaping of selves of the chronically ill.

-Charmaz was appointed as a temporary Assistant Professor of Sociology at Sacramento State College in 1972.
-She accepted a position at Sonoma State University in 1973 as a temporary Assistant Professor of Sociology, which was converted to a tenure track appointment in 1974.
-She was promoted to Associate Professor in 1977 and to Professor in 1981.
-She became Professor Emerita in 2016.
+Charmaz was appointed as a temporary assistant professor of sociology at Sacramento State College in 1972.
+She accepted a position at Sonoma State University in 1973 as a temporary assistant professor of sociology, which was converted to a tenure-track appointment in 1974.
+She was promoted to associate professor in 1977 and to professor in 1981.
+She became professor emerita in 2016.
 At Sonoma State, Charmaz developed and taught diverse courses to undergraduate and graduate students in gerontology and created professional development courses for social scientists and other researchers both nationally and internationally.
 These courses included Constructivist Grounded Theory, Grounded Theory for Social Justice Research, Writing Rites for Qualitative Researchers, Academic Writing and Publishing, Intensive Interviewing, Qualitative Analysis, Social Psychology.
 Social Psychology of Health and Illness, and Symbolic Interactionism.

-Professor Charmaz served as editor of the scholarly journal Symbolic Interaction from 1999–2003, and became president of the Society for the Study of Symbolic Interaction] 2009–2010.
+Charmaz served as editor of the scholarly journal Symbolic Interaction from 1999 to 2003, and became president of the Society for the Study of Symbolic Interaction] 2009–2010.
 Charmaz was elected president of the Pacific Sociological Association (1999–2000).
 She also served on the editorial boards of 23 journals in qualitative inquiry and medical sociology and chaired major committees for the Medical Sociology Section of the American Sociological Association.
 She was an invited guest professor in Australia, Norway, Netherlands, Austria, New Zealand, and Japan.

 Constructivist grounded theory

 As a graduate student at UCSF, Charmaz was dissatisfied with some of the dictums taught by Strauss and Glaser within grounded theory.
 For example, Glaser recommended that notes be taken during interviews, rather than recording and transcribing the interviews.
 She felt these procedures diminished the quality of her dissertation, which was based on 55 interviews of participants who had multiple chronic illnesses.
 Following the dissertation defense, she continued collecting data, both interviews and observational, and developing the analysis.
-In 1991, she published this research as Good Days, Bad Days: The Self in Chronic Illness and Time (1991), which became foundational research in care of the chronically ill.
+In 1991, she published this research as Good Days, Bad Days: The Self in Chronic Illness and Time (1991).
 The book was awarded the 1992 Charles Horton Cooley Award from the Society for the study of Symbolic Interaction.